CaptainSpof/dotfiles/README.md

 **Hey,** you.
 You're finally awake.
 You were trying to configure your OS declaratively, right?
 Walked right into that NixOS ambush, same as us, and those dotfiles over there.

 **Hey,** you.
 Did you get lost in your fork journey?
 It's alright, I've been there.
 Just note that I'm gently going with the nix waves, learning along (it's a pretty boring metaphore to say: I don't really know what I am doing.
-So beware.)
+So beware !)

 For now, I've tried to replicate my previous Arch installation.
 It's based on plasma.

-I've added an [overlay](overlays/touchegg.nix) for [touchégg](https://github.com/JoseExposito/touchegg) (touchpad gestures).
-Hopefully I haven't messed it up too much.

 I've added a [derivation](packages/lightly-qt5.nix) for the qt theme "[Lightly](https://github.com/Luwx/Lightly)".

 I've added a bunch of apps and modules that I used and some that I wish I didn't.
-Configuration for said apps is really scarce (damn you plasma, you're qt and all, but your configuration setup is a mess...)
+Configuration for said apps is really scarce (damn you plasma, you're Qt and all, but your configuration setup is a mess…)

-I've failed to add an overlay for [krohnkite](https://github.com/esjeon/krohnkite) (a tilling window manager plugins for plasma), I had to install it manually. (it works on my machine, I know, insult and injury yadiyada for a nixos config)
+I've failed to add an overlay for [krohnkite](https://github.com/esjeon/krohnkite) (a tilling window manager plugins for plasma), I had to install it manually. (it works on my machine, I know, insult and injury yadiyada for a nixos config).

-Next in line is to continue to make sense out of nix, learn some nixops stuff (didn't quite figure out how to remotely build a configuration, maybe nixops will help).
+Next in line is to continue to make sense out of nix, learn some nixops stuff (didn't quite figure out how to remotely build a configuration, maybe nixops will help, or maybe deploy-rs?).

 I'd like to setup a few raspberry pi with nix and maybe nix containers.

+I'll need to take a look on how to setup secrets.
+Agenix or something based on git crypt ?

 <img src="/../screenshots/alucard/fakebusy.png" width="100%" />
 <p align="center">